SPUR-TECH/Any-And-All/README.md

 ---
 # Business Model:

-Any And All is a Business to customer ( ***`B2C`*** ) E-commerce online shopping site thats sells anything from clothing to kitchenware, dealing directly from the business to the customer.
+Any And All is a Business to customer ( ***`B2C`*** ) E-commerce online shopping site that sells anything from clothing to kitchenware, dealing directly from the business to the customer.
 It has it's own Facebook page to entice new shoppers and a Keywords META DATA to match the Keywords in the Home page Blurb.
 A Robots.txt file and a Sitemap.xml file was implemented for better Search Engine Optimization ( ***`SEO`*** ).

 ---